-Within that last decade, the quest for character-filled antique timber has evolved into a full-fledged industry.
-Old barns, warehouses, army barracks, and even river bottoms are providing companies with old-growth wood.
+Within the last 2 decades, the quest for character-filled antique timber has evolved into a full-fledged industry.
+Old barns, warehouses, army barracks, and even river bottoms are providing companies with reclaimed--or old-growth--wood.

 - Reclaimed wood is filled with rich grain patterns, character marks, deep colors, and distinct patinas.
 It’s impossible to replicate antique wood because there is nothing new like it.